rodrigostrj/KafkaEnviroment-DockerCompose/README.md

+# Docker Compose to help on Kafka and Zookeeper Containers

 #### In order to create a local Kafka enviroment using docker-compose you just need to run the commmand bellow on your docker-compose folder.

 docker-compose up -d